-The Micrel MIC27600 is a constant-frequency, synchronous buck regulator featuring a unique digitally-modified adaptive on-time control architecture.
-The MIC27600 operates over an input supply range of 4.5V to 36V and provides a regulated output of up to 7A of output current.
-The output voltage is adjustable down to 0.8V with a guaranteed accuracy of $\pm 1\%$, and the device operates at a switching frequency of 300kHz.
+The Micrel MIC28510 is an adjustable-frequency, synchronous buck regulator featuring unique adaptive on-time control architecture.
+The MIC28510 operates over an input supply range of 4.5V to 75V and provides a regulated output of up to 4A of output current.
+The output voltage is adjustable down to 0.8V with a guaranteed accuracy of ±1%.

-Micrel's Hyper Speed ControlTM architecture allows for ultrafast transient response while reducing the output capacitance and also makes (High V{IN})/(Low V{OUT}) operation possible.
-This digitally modified adaptive t{ON} ripple control architecture combines the advantages of fixed-frequency operation and fast transient response in a single device.
+Micrel's Hyper Speed ControlTM architecture allows for ultrafast transient response while reducing the output capacitance and also makes (High V{IN}) / (Low V{OUT}) operation possible.
+This adaptive t{ON} ripple control architecture combines the advantages of fixed-frequency operation and fast transient response in a single device.

-The MIC27600 offers a full suite of protection features to ensure protection of the IC during fault conditions.
-These include undervoltage lockout to ensure proper operation under power-sag conditions, internal soft-start to reduce inrush current, foldback current limit, "hiccup" mode short-circuit protection and thermal shutdown.
+The MIC28510 offers a full suite of protection features to ensure protection of the IC during fault conditions.
+These include undervoltage lockout to ensure proper operation under power-sag conditions, internal soft-start to reduce inrush current, foldback current limit, "hiccup" mode short-circuit protection, and thermal shutdown.